ANZLIC Metadata Profile: An Australian/New Zealand Profile of AS/NZS ISO 19115:2005, Geographic information - Metadata

 Reference System Identifier

-This layer contains the Index Tiles for LiDAR data for Bay of Plenty in 2018.
+This layer contains the Index Tiles for LiDAR data for Bay of Plenty captured between 2018 and 2019.

 - The LAS point cloud and vendor project reports are available from [OpenTopography](https://portal.opentopography.org/datasets?loc=New%20Zealand).